• Skip to primary navigation

 Instructions

-• In a small bowl, combine the sauce ingredients as listed above and set aside.
+• In a small bowl, combine the listed sauce ingredients.
+Set aside.

-• Heat 1 tablespoon / 15 ml vegetable oil in a large non-stick pan on medium heat.
-Add the egg mixture and scramble them until they take shape but are still moist.
-Break up the scrambled eggs into large chunks.
-Remove from the pan.
+• Heat 1 tablespoon (15 ml) vegetable oil in a large pan over medium heat.
+Add the egg mixture and scramble until just set but still glossy.
+Break into large chunks and remove from the pan.

-• Add the remaining oil into the pan.
-Sauté the scallion whites for 5 seconds.
-Add the chopped tomatoes and water.
-Cook tomatoes for 3-4 minutes or until the skin peels and most of the liquid evaporates.
+• Add the remaining oil to the pan and sauté the scallion whites for 5 seconds.
+Add the chopped tomatoes skin-side down and the water.
+Cook for 3-4 minutes, until the skins begin to peel and most of the excess liquid has evaporated.

-• Add the cooked eggs and gently fold them into the sauce and tomatoes.
-Remove from heat.
-Garnish with scallion greens.
-If needed, season with more salt to taste.
-Serve and enjoy with steamed rice or noodles!
+• Add the cooked eggs and gently fold them into the tomatoes and sauce.
+Remove from heat and garnish with scallion greens.
+Season with more salt if needed.
+Serve immediately.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!